amiralito/PERU/04_Data_Visualization.md

 - producing presence/absence matrices

 ##### Per Species:
 This code creates a binary data frame that indicates whether each sequence in the `DM_hm_nr_meta` data frame belongs to a particular species.
-The [`species_list`](trees/species_list.txt) data frame contains a list of species names.
+The [`species_list`](trees/species_list.txt) data frame contains a list of species names ordered based on the [Solanum species phylogenetic tree](trees/Solanum_species.newick) obtained from [Tang, et al., (2022)](https://doi.org/10.1038/s41586-022-04822-x).
 The code iterates over the rows of `species_list` and creates a logical vector that indicates whether the current sequence name matches the species name.
 The code then creates a column in the binary data frame for the current species name and populates the column with the values from the logical vector.
 The code then sets the row names of the binary data frame to the sequence names, removes the sequence name column, replaces all NA values with 0, and transposes the data frame.
 The resulting data frame can be used to identify the species of each sequence in the `DM_hm_nr_meta` data frame.
 This will be used to generate the presence/absence heatmap.
 The same code is also used to generate a similar binary data frame for FLS2 clade.

 ```R
 ## PERU with responsive and non-responsive homologs